 Over the past couple of years I’ve gathered a small collection of low-waste/eco-friendly products that I’ve used to replace single-use plastic, wasteful items I have at home that I use regularly.

-I only purchase things that I truly need (although I have been guilty of ‘impulse buys‘ in the past), so some items I have at home still aren’t necessarily the most eco-conscious, but I do believe that’s it better to use what you have first before going out and buying something new (I’m also trying to live a more minimalist lifestyle, so rather than buying things I try and use what I have at home or borrow from others!).
+I only purchase things that I truly need (although I have been guilty of ‘impulse buys‘ in the past), so some items I have at home still aren’t necessarily the most eco-conscious, but I do believe it’s better to use what you have first before going out and buying something new.

-This razor from Leaf Shave is an all-metal razor (available in black, silver, mercury, chrome, and gold) and has a maneuverable head that allows you to open and change the individual blades on (it also makes it a lot easier to clean and remove any clogged hair).
-I used to use disposable razors (which I’d be throwing away every month or so – as it became too blunt to use), but I’ve found this one to be 100 times better!
-I do dry the razor (I take it all apart and dry each individual piece) to prevent any rust (this isn’t necessary, I’m just over-precautious 😉 ), but once the razor blades have inevitably become too blunt to use, you simply remove them from the razor and store them in the metal disposal tin.
-Once the tin is full, you can take it to a metal scrap recycling facility or even post it back to the company, where they’ll recycle it for you!
+This razor from Leaf Shave is an all-metal razor; available in black, silver, mercury, chrome, gold and rose gold.
+It has a maneuverable head that allows you to open and change the individual blades, making it easier to clean and remove any clogged hair.
+I used to use disposable razors – which I’d throw away every month or so, as it became too blunt to use – but I’ve found this razor to be 100 times better!
+Once the razor blades become too blunt to use, I simply remove them from the razor and store them in the metal disposal tin.
+Once the tin is full, I take it to a local metal scrap recycling facility to be recycled.
+Alternatively, you can post it back to the company, where they recycle it for you!
 So there’s no waste.

 - The Leaf razor

 If you need a top up on any of the items, simply visit their website to restock.